 - I/DD Waiver Group Homes

-Northwood Health Systems offers transportation for established clients to and from outpatient appointments Monday, Wednesday, and Friday from 8:00 AM to 1:00 PM, and on Tuesdays and Thursdays from 8:00 AM to 5:00 PM.
+Northwood Health Systems offers transportation for established clients to and from outpatient appointments Monday through Thursday from 6:00 AM to 2:00 PM, and on Fridays from 6:00 AM to 12:00 PM.
 If you would like to use Northwood’s transportation services, please contact a driver at least 3 days in advance of your appointment by dialing (304) 312-2532.